Rotularia

 Rotularia is an extinct genus of planispirally coiled fossil polychaete worms in the family Serpulidae.
 Owing to the gastropod-like shape of Rotularia, many authors in the past interpreted this genus as being sea snails in the family Vermetidae.
+Like many other members from Vermetidae the Rotularia is approximately 5 inches in length.
+This is an estimate from the 151 confirmed fossil discoveries.

+Description

 All Rotularia species were cemented to the substrate during their earliest growth stage, but they became detached shortly after the formation of the first whorls (Savazzi, 1995).
+Rotularia originates in shallow marine environments.
 Their tubes have two layers with different microstructure (Vinn, 2008).
 This genus is known from the early Kimmeridgian to Late Eocene (Jäger, 2004).